kyoto skyline with a pagoda in the background

 The Kyomizy dera temple looks amazing surrounded by autumn foliage.

-Like for the rest of Japan, the best time to visit depends on what you’d like to experience.
+Like for the rest of Japan, the best time to visit Kyoto depends on what you’d like to experience.

 The exact times for cherry blossoms and autumn foliage, of course, depend on the weather.